-Prepared for: Finance and Administration Committee - Period Ending June 30, 2023
+Prepared for: Finance and Administration Committee - Period Ending December 31, 2023

 Public Employees' Retirement Fund (PERF) The PERF provides retirement benefits to the State of California, schools and other California public agency employees.
 The PERF benefits are funded by member contributions, employer contributions, and by investment earnings.
 Changes in investment asset allocation and investment strategies can significantly impact data reported from period to period.
-Liquidity Coverage Ratio Analysis Liquidity Coverage = Ratios (LCR) cash + assets convertible to cash + incoming cash sources outgoing cash uses + contingent cash uses Funding Sources and Graph Details Level I: Cash & cash equivalents (assets maturing less than 30-days) Level II: Cash equivalents maturing greater than 30-days + borrowed liquidity held in cash Level III: Sale of public assets Threshold: Indicates the Fund's ability to cover 100% of monthly obligations.
+Liquidity Coverage Ratio Analysis Coverage = cash + assets convertible to cash + incoming cash sources outgoing cash uses + contingent cash uses Funding Sources and Graph Details Level I: Cash & cash equivalents (assets maturing less than 30-days)

+Level II: Cash equivalents maturing greater than 30-days + borrowed liquidity held in cash Level III: Sale of public assets Threshold: Indicates the Fund's ability to cover 100% of monthly obligations.
 Normal Environment - 30-Day Liquidity Coverage Ratios The 30-day LCR included investment and non-investment available cash flows.

-Level I: Level I LCRs remained above the threshold in January through Level I & II: Since Level I LCRs remained above the threshold, it was not necessary to utilize Level II assets.
+Level I: Level I LCRs remained above the threshold in July through December.
+The increase in July's LCR was due to receipt of the quarterly State Employer contribution and the annual Unfunded Accrued Liability contributions.
+Level I & II: Since Level I LCRs remained above the threshold, it was not necessary to utilize Level II assets.
 Fluctuations in Level II assets are due to normal volatility of security lending balances.
 Stressed Environments - 30-Day Liquidity Coverage Ratios Stressed environment LCR scenarios were calculated assuming starting assets were stressed by the percentages actually experienced over 5 days in the 1987 market crash and 30 days during September 2008.
 Starting assets were further reduced by a transactional liquidity % equal to the estimated % of the assets that could have been liquidated during the 30-day period.
 Under the stressed scenarios, asset class sources were reduced to zero and uses were doubled.